Cyber security is the means by which individuals and organisations reduce the risk of becoming victims of cyber-attack.

 Cyber Essentials Basic is a self-assessment driven scheme, whereby applicants review their IT infrastructure via an online application document.
 Once completed, this is then reviewed by a technical expert, if the standard is met certification is awarded.
 This scheme is recommended for businesses looking for entry-level cyber protection compliance.
 Cost: £300.00 + VAT

-Cyber Essentials Plus EXTRA:
+• What is Cyber Essentials Plus EXTRA

 Centre for Assessment are pleased to offer our newest Cyber Essentials Plus EXTRA scheme.
 The new EXTRA scheme covers all the important details of both the Basic and Plus levels of assessment, however, this also includes a full pre-assessment evaluation of client systems, which is then fully reported on.
 We then work with clients to help improve and manage systems from the findings of the pre-assessment and help to ensure that any issues are rectified.
 Once satisfied, you would then be assessed under the scheme rules, following the same process as Cyber Essentials PLUS.
 This is recommended for companies that are looking to ensure that they meet the standard with as much support and information as available.
 Cost: £3,250.00 + VAT